 Learning about the most common relationship issues will ensure that you and your partner are better prepared to deal with the lemons.
-A tumultuous relationship throws at you and comes out with a jug full of lemonade To be sure, navigating relationship difficulties isn’t as simple as making lemonade, but it doesn’t have to be a dealbreaker.
+A tumultuous relationship is thrown at you, and comes out with a jug full of lemonade.
+To be sure, navigating relationship difficulties isn’t as simple as making lemonade, but it doesn’t have to be a dealbreaker.

 Learning about the most common relationship issues can help you understand how to work through your issues and restore your bond to its original strength:

 Related Article: HOW TO DEAL WITH REJECTION From a Crush, Job, Friends, Or Family